aaholmes/aaholmes.github.io/README.md

 ### 🔬 Foundational Research: RISQ

-My Ph.D. work culminated in the **Rust Implementation of Semistochastic Quantum chemistry (RISQ)** package.
-This research introduced a new class of low-variance Monte Carlo methods that use a physically-motivated heuristic search to enable high-accuracy calculations on previously intractable quantum systems.

 My Ph.D. research introduced a new family of quantum chemistry methods - **Heat-Bath Configuration Interaction (HCI)** and its successor, **Semistochastic HCI (SHCI)** - that significantly advanced the state-of-the-art in high-accuracy electronic structure calculations.

 The core innovation was a paradigm shift in algorithm design.
 We replaced the inefficient "generate-then-test" approach of previous methods with a highly efficient "generate-only-the-important" strategy.
 This was accomplished with a novel deterministic heat-bath sampling algorithm that uses pre-sorted data to rapidly identify the most significant components of the quantum wavefunction, avoiding wasted computation on unimportant parts of the vast search space.